Git Integration for Jira Cloud Documentation

 Indexing repositories

-An internal process runs approximately every 8 minutes to review repositories eligible to be checked for changes.
-All repositories are checked for changes at least once daily.
-A repository change (commit, branch, tag) will cause the Next repository check to be calculated next: in a quarter of the time since the last repository update was detected.
+An internal process runs approximately every 8 minutes to review repositories eligible for change checking.
+The system checks all repositories for changes at least once daily.
+A repository change (commit, branch, tag) causes the system to calculate the Next repository check as: a quarter of the time since the last repository update was detected.

-For example, if the last commit was detected 4 hours ago then the Next repository check will be scheduled in 1 hour.
+For example, if the last commit was detected 4 hours ago, the system schedules the Next repository check in 1 hour.

-The time for Next repository check are re-calculated on each indexer check.
+The system recalculates Next repository check times on each indexer check.

 Indexing integrations

-An internal process runs approximately every 8 minutes to review integrations eligible to be checked for changes.
-Integrations (for example, GitLab, GitHub, etc) are checked during each Next indexer check via the git service’s API for available repositories.
+An internal process runs approximately every 8 minutes to review integrations eligible for change checking.
+The system checks integrations (for example, GitLab, GitHub, etc) during each Next indexer check via the git service’s API for available repositories.

-All repositories are checked for changes at least once daily.
-A repository change (commit, branch, tag) will cause the Next repository check to be calculated next: in a quarter of the time since the last repository update was detected.
+The system checks all repositories for changes at least once daily.
+A repository change (commit, branch, tag) causes the system to calculate the Next repository check as: a quarter of the time since the last repository update was detected.

-For example, if the last commit was detected 4 hours ago then the Next repository check will be scheduled in 1 hour.
+For example, if the last commit was detected 4 hours ago, the system schedules the Next repository check in 1 hour.

-Next repository check times are re-calculated on each indexer check.
+The system recalculates Next repository check times on each indexer check.

 Triggering automatic reindexes via webhooks

-Automatic indexing is designed to record changes in a timely manner for all types of repositories, but ideally, changes should be indexed immediately.
-Configuring webhooks to trigger automatic reindexing will result in immediate reindex times.
+Automatic indexing records changes in a timely manner for all types of repositories, but ideally, changes should be indexed immediately.
+Configure webhooks to trigger automatic reindexing for immediate reindex times.

-When webhooks are received by the indexing service, the indexing service will reduce the automatic indexing to once – hourly.
+When the indexing service receives webhooks, it reduces automatic indexing to once hourly.

 For more information on configuring webhooks, see: Indexing triggers.